311 (telephone number): Sweden

 Sweden has introduced a system with which less-urgent callers can call 114 14 to get connected to the local police station.
 Depending on current load and situation, however, the call could potentially be connected to any station in Sweden.
 Calls to this number are charged according to the same rates as any other national calls.

 United Kingdom

 In all parts of the United Kingdom, the non-emergency number for contacting the police is 101.

+Thailand

+Thailand does not use an N11-style number, but it does have a widely used digital non‑emergency reporting system: Traffy Fondue, operated by the National Electronics and Computer Technology Center (NECTEC) under the National Science and Technology Development Agency (NSTDA).
+It allows residents to submit complaints such as damaged infrastructure, waste management problems, or local service issues through a mobile application, LINE chatbot, or web portal.
+Reports are automatically routed to the responsible local authority, and the platform provides public tracking of case resolution.

 Usage

 The cost of city services in Baltimore has been dramatically reduced by the combination of the 3-1-1 service and CitiStat.

 While Baltimore was the first city to use 311 as a police non-emergency number, in January 1999, Chicago initiated the first comprehensive 3-1-1 system, by providing information and tracking city services from intake to resolution, in addition to taking non-emergency police calls.
 When the new service was launched, information regarding all city services, service requests, assistance in reaching various city departments and public offices, and a variety of information ranging from information about the city's Blue Bag recycling program to special events schedules could be obtained by calling 3-1-1.
 This also supplanted the need to remember or find the number (312) 744–5000, which, until then, acted as a switching station for reaching various city departments and employees, as well as Chicago Police non-emergency (dialing this number today directs you to a 3-1-1 center operator from any area code).
 Since its launch, Chicago 3-1-1 has won numerous national awards, including the Innovations in American Government Award from the Ash Institute for Democratic Governance and Innovation at Harvard University's John F. Kennedy School of Government in 2003.
 In addition to providing seamless delivery of city services to residents, the call center serves as a backup to the city's 911 call center.

 In Orange County, Florida, in 2004, while the 3-1-1 system was still being piloted, three hurricanes struck Central Florida.
 The unusual occurrence damaged homes and businesses throughout the Orlando area.
 The pilot program used a seven-digit number (initially 836–3111) and it was this number that received the demands for post-hurricane services.
 This experience tested and proved the value of the program and Orange County immediately activated the 3-1-1 number for governmental customer service.